Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 The closest match is with a figure in Chinese history, Hong Xiuquan, leader of the Taiping rebellion against the Qing Dynasty.
 Hong dreamt that he visited Heaven, where he had a family distinct from his earthly family.
 The father, wearing a black dragon robe, lamented that men were worshiping demons rather than himself and presented Hong with a sword and golden seal with which to slay the demons; he would also get help from his celestial older-brother.
 Influenced by Christian pamphlets, Hong came to believe that he was the second Son of God and brother of Jesus, and began to preach about his vision.
 Over time he attracted a large following, especially among the peasants.
 He promised social equality and shared ownership of land, and was joined by two gifted military leaders, Yang Xiuqing and Xiao Chaogui, who would sometimes fall into trances and speak in the name of Jesus and the Father.
 In 1853 his army, led by Yang, captured Nanjing and renamed it Tianjing, ‘The City of Heaven,’ capital of a ‘Heavenly Kingdom of Great Peace’ that covered much of south China.
 The ensuing civil war was possibly the bloodiest in history, with the number of dead estimated at 10–20 million.
 In comparison, all other false Messiahs pale into insignificance, with the exception of Simon bar Kochba, leader of a Jewish revolt against the Romans in AD 132.

 “Nation will rise against nation, and kingdom against kingdom.”
 Since this was a sign that the end was approaching, it implies war on a much larger scale than the conflicts with which Jesus’ listeners would have been familiar, and specifically conflict between states, not civil war.
 The First and Second World Wars of 1914-1918 and 1939-1945 are an obvious fulfilment.
-In the first, 9–11 million soldiers died, to say nothing of the wounded or of deaths from famine and disease.
-In the second, 21–25 million soldiers died; civilian deaths totalled 50–55 million, about half of which were from disease and famine.
-Why would one not regard these wars as fulfilling the prediction, and what greater wars might one reasonably expect?
+In the first, some 10 million soldiers and 7 million civilians died, to say nothing of the wounded or of deaths from disease and famine.
+In the second, 21–25 million soldiers and 50–55 million civilians died, including 19-28 million from disease and famine.
+Every town and city has its war memorial.
+They were instances of ‘total war’, affecting the whole of government, the whole of industry and the whole of society.
+Although Europe was the main field of conflict, other countries were also sucked in, including the United States, Canada, Australia, New Zealand, the Caribbean, India, parts of Africa, parts of south-east Asia, the Middle East and Russia.
+Why would one not regard these wars as fulfilling the prediction?
+Perhaps because they now seem a long time ago, and in Europe at least we have since enjoyed a long time of peace and security.
+In retrospect they seem like a false alarm.

 A denarius was typically a day’s wages and would buy around 16 quarts of wheat; barley was about half the price of wheat.
 Whether because prices had risen or earnings had fallen, basic foodstuffs had become unaffordable.
 In the context of the Apocalypse, famine is implied, on a catastrophic scale.